DAAK543/azure-database-migration571/README.md

 Regular and consistence backup of the Azure SQL Database is critical for data protection.
-Whereas, irregular backups could result in reputational damage, incresed downtime, inadequate disaster recovery, and the risk of high data loss.
+Whereas, irregular backups could result in reputational damage, increased downtime, inadequate disaster recovery, and the risk of high data loss.